CNCLgithub/mot_effort_stimuli/README.md

 The `dataset.json` file consists of a list of trials.
 Each trial contains an entry of `positions`, which contains list of time points.
 Each time point is a list of 2D points (one for each object).

+The `examples.json` file contains the same format, but with fewer animations (usually only 3-4).